Getting started with OpenTelemetry

 The signals: Traces, Metrics, and Logs

 - Traces: Provide a complete map of a request as it moves through your services.
-They help identify bottlenecks and "hotspots" in your code.
-FusionReactor uses these to power Distributed Tracing visualizations.
+They help identify bottlenecks and hotspots in your code.

-- Metrics: Numerical data points (such as CPU usage, request rates) used for monitoring trends and setting alerts.
+- Metrics: Numerical data points (such as CPU usage, request rates) used for monitoring trends.

-- Logs: Structured or unstructured text records that provide context to your traces and metrics, now fully integrated into the OTel standard.
+- Logs: Structured or unstructured text records that provide context to your traces and metrics.

 OTLP (OpenTelemetry Protocol)

-OTLP is the standardized language that OpenTelemetry components use to communicate.
+OTLP is the standardized protocol that OpenTelemetry components use to communicate.

 Instrumentation

 Instrumentation is how your application generates telemetry.
-Over the last two years, Zero-code injection (Automatic Instrumentation) has become the standard for most languages (Java, Python, .NET, Go, etc.), allowing you to gather data without changing a single line of your source code.
+Zero-code injection (Automatic Instrumentation) has become the standard for most languages (Java, Python, .NET, Go, etc.), allowing you to gather data without changing a single line of your source code.

-To send data to FusionReactor, you can choose the method that best fits your infrastructure:
+To send data to FusionReactor, choose the method that best fits your infrastructure:

 -